make double-click open composite actor

 do something different to 'Look inside'.

-#5 Updated by Laura Downey about 13 years ago
+#5 Updated by Laura Downey over 13 years ago

 yes, my professional assessment is that double-clicking to open a composite